MrFiati/printf/README.md

 This header file contains function prototypes, typedefs, and the print_function_t structure definition used in the other source files.
 It also includes the necessary standard library headers and the stdarg.h header for variable argument handling.

 7. File: get_characters.c
 This file contains the implementation of the print_characters function, which handles the printing of single characters.
-It takes a variable argument list and retrieves an integer argument representing the character.
-The function simply calls the _putchar function to print the character, and always returns 1.
+It takes a variable argument list and retrieves an integer argument representing the character.The function simply calls the _putchar function to print the character, and always returns 1.